Family Stories: Nancy Drew Has Created a Monster

 Later that night, I was once again… that young girl just returning from K-Mart with Mama, but I was now that girl sitting amongst a box of books!
 I wiped each one off and recorded their names so when I shop next time, I know what I have and don’t have.
 But I’m sure a couple extra’s won’t go to waste as I have 5 granddaughters.
 Does that mean I have to buy 5 of each title… Oh My!
 That will break the bank!
 If they are like me, they are not going to want their little sisters to read and steal their books.
 I can just hear… “mama she took my books, make her give them back, they’re mine!”

 While I never read The Happy Hollister book series, I recently found a milk crate full of the entire series, except for four, at a recent tag sale… and just couldn’t resist the price.
 She practically gave them to me!
 They all came complete with awesome dust jackets of great artwork; love the artwork on the older books.
 I haven’t planned on parting with them, as I want the dust jackets to survive.
-I can just picture all five of my granddaughters coming over and then going home to tell mama that GiGi won’t let them read her books!
+I can just picture all five of my granddaughters coming over and returning home to tell mama that GiGi won’t let them read her books!
 LOL… I’ll deal with that when the time comes!

 I foresee a new hobby for me, at least until I find and complete my vintage book set and their flashlight books… and if I have to make 5 sets of Nancy Drew, well I’ll be busy for a long, long time!!!

-Want to read more, click….
+Want to read more family stories, click….
 Family Stories